 These conditions were not reflective of our community.
 More importantly, they were antithetical to our fundamental commandment to honor our fathers and mothers.
 As the Talmud (Sanhedrin) states: “Jewish tombs fairer than royal palaces.”

-Rabbi Morris B. Margolies, Ph.D., explains: “The deceased are regarded as royalty and the entire environment should be taken care of like a royal palace.”
+Rabbi Morris B. Margolies, Ph.D., of Blessed Memory, explained: “The deceased are regarded as royalty and the entire environment should be taken care of like a royal palace.”

 A Community of Responsibility.
 Seizing the Opportunity